 As many have pointed out in the course of the ongoing national discussion on health care, America's population is aging rapidly, placing a growing strain on entitlement programs like Medicare and Social Security.
 Health care costs continue to rise, and America's younger population cannot long foot the bill for elderly retirees and their significant health care requirements.
 This conundrum (caused not by taxpayers but by decades of gross government mismanagement of taxpayer dollars) seems to have bred an underlying antipathy towards seniors, the undisputed "resource hogs" of public health care.
 This feeling of resentment is exacerbated by an increasingly utilitarian view of human life that sees no value in prolonging one's twilight years, especially on the public dime.

-This situation makes proposals for "comparative effectiveness"treatment for old folks who are going to die soon anyway?
+This situation makes proposals for "comparative effectiveness" research seem like a pretty good idea.
+Who, after all, wants to waste their taxpayer dollars on treatment for old folks who are going to die soon anyway?
 Wouldn’t it be better to allocate the bulk of our health care resources towards more productive members of society while reducing the spectrum of costly options available to seniors and the terminally ill among us?

 But do Americans really want government bureaucrats dictating access to care based on their perception of one’s worth to society?
 This question goes to the heart of the problem with rationing: a stranger far from the scene decides who gets care and who doesn't.
 The person making these decisions knows neither the patient nor the healthcare provider, yet he or she is charged with the responsibility of allocating scarce resources among a demanding population rather than providing the best possible care.